I dumped out my biography puzzle several weeks into our 2020 sheltering-in-place.

 Sometimes we don’t even sort the pieces before we start putting them together.
 That’s particularly true with letters.

-While I usually write a biography in chronological order, sometimes an entire section is so easy to write, I just finish it while the information is at my fingertips.
+I usually write a biography in chronological order.
+But sometimes a section is so easy to write, I just finish it while the information is at my fingertips.
 (Or the front of my mind)

 I know I’ll need it eventually!